qauchida/s18-a3-pokemon-hierarchy-qauchida/README.md

    * This is tricky because Eevee is the superclass for the other three, but Vaporeon, Jolteon, and Flareon are all different types and do not inherit Eevee's type.
 You may have to get creative/hackish with Eevee's Normal type to make this work.
 Just don't break the rest of the Pokemon!
    * Your Eevee family should work the same as the other Pokemon!

+ * Extra credit points will also be awarded for finding and fixing bugs in the starter code.
+Make sure to document it in your pull requests.
 ---